FraunhoferIOSB/FAAAST-Service/README.md

 ### Installation

 The following commands will build the most recent version of the FA³ST-Service from git main.
-The compiled package will then be in the "[module]/target" directory.
+The compiled package is then located in the "[module]/target" directory.
 ```sh
 git clone https://github.com/FraunhoferIOSB/FAAAST-Service
 cd FAAAST-Service